wodby/docker4wordpress/README.md

 Docker4WordPress is a project designed to help you to spin up local environment with docker-compose.
 If you want to deploy a consistent stack with orchestrations to your own server, check out [![WordPress stack on Wodby](https://www.google.com/s2/favicons?domain=wodby.com) Wodby](https://wodby.com/stacks/wordpress).

+## Maintenance

+We regularly update images used in this stack and release them together, see [releases page](https://github.com/wodby/docker4wordpress/releases) for full changelog and update instructions.

 ## License

 This project is licensed under the MIT open source license.